MouseBiteLabs/Game-Boy-DMG-Color/DMGC-IPS-01/README.md

 ![image](https://user-images.githubusercontent.com/97127539/196016635-e2304038-f734-4f08-a687-dbfb725eb1d6.png)

 ## Speaker
 I detail the operation of the audio amplifier on the CPU board in that corresponding README.
 I mention that a DC blocking capacitor needs to be included in series with the speaker output.
 That’s what C3 is for, a 100 uF capacitor.
 There are two capacitors called out as C3 – a space for an aluminum electrolytic capacitor, and one for an electrolytic tantalum (or other surface mount varieties - do you fancy yourself a film cap?).
+The surface mount pad is size 3528, sized up for compatibility with many different types of SMT capacitor sizes.
 If you install the through-hole electrolytic, bend it down into the notch on the board.
 I have a ton of aluminums and they’re cheaper, so that’s the one I used.
 The speaker itself is an aftermarket FunnyPlaying model.

 ![image](https://user-images.githubusercontent.com/97127539/185511435-2cb1f5ca-924b-4827-beea-9865a0716af6.png)